-As already indicated, a participatory planning process is essential to make certain that all Project Affected Persons (PAPs) and communities are sufficiently consulted on proposed activities and that any negative impacts are avoided or adequately mitigated.
-Therefore, a formal Consultation Plan is necessary, which will be developed by the PIU.
+A formal Consultation Plan will be developed by the PIU.
 The Plan must enable meaningful consultation and must follow the principle of Free, Prior and Informed Consultation (FPIC).
 In consultation with co-implementing ministries, the PIU will determine the appropriate roles and reporting arrangements for consultation and engagement activities, such as who will prepare and conduct engagement sessions and document engagement activities and collect stakeholder feedback.